idec-teams/2025_LZU-MEDICINE-CHINA/docs/wet-lab/notebook.md

 Wet lab work essentially concluded, entering the data consolidation phase\.
 We aggregated all experimental results, performed statistical analysis, and produced final charts and graphs\.
 Concurrently, we developed a simple kinetic model based on ordinary differential equations to simulate the colonization and clearance dynamics of our engineered bacteria in the gut\.
 The team's core task was the design and development of the Wiki page, ensuring all content was written, programmed, and polished before the deadline\.

-## October 2025: Final Preparation and iGEM Giant Jamboree
+## October 2025: Final Preparation and iDEC Giant Jamboree

 This was the final sprint\.
 We focused intensely on refining the Final Presentation slides and Poster, conducting multiple rehearsal sessions\.
 The project promotion video was also finalized and released\.
-This month, the entire team traveled to Paris, France, to participate in the iGEM Giant Jamboree, presenting our "Gut Health Guardian" project to the global synthetic biology community, exchanging ideas with teams from around the world, and drawing a successful conclusion to a full year of hard work\.
+This month, the entire team traveled to Paris, France, to participate in the iDEC Giant Jamboree, presenting our "Gut Health Guardian" project to the global synthetic biology community, exchanging ideas with teams from around the world, and drawing a successful conclusion to a full year of hard work\.